bright/new-www/content/jobs/senior-backend-developer.md

 * at least 5 years of commercial programming experience (including min.
 3 years in backend development)
 * excellent problem solving and analytical thinking skills
 * very good working knowledge and deep understanding of Java/Kotlin
-* experience with Spring Boot framework
 * experience with SQL databases
 * familiarity with Google Cloud or other Cloud providers e.g. AWS/Azure
 * advanced communications kills in **English and Polish** (both written and spoken))

 ## **we would also appreciate if you have**

-* collaboration exeprience in the international teams
+* collaboration experience in the international teams
+* experience with Spring Boot framework

 ## **what you will find in our Bright Team 🧡**